- THINGS TO DO

 La Conner, Washington

-Tulip Town is a perfect place to stop after lunch with a wonderful indoor display, art gallery and and multi colored fields that explode with colors.
+Tulip Town is a perfect place to stop after lunch with a wonderful indoor display, art gallery, and multi-colored fields that explode with colors.
 The fields planted here have alternating colors about every ten rows to make your afternoon one you will not forget.

 Tulip Valley Winery & Ice Cream